Bravo Insider Exclusive!

 How to Watch

-Watch The Real Housewives of Salt Lake City on Peacock and the Bravo App.
+Watch the The Real Housewives of Salt Lake City on Bravo Wednesdays at 9/8c and next day on Peacock.
+Catch up on the Bravo App.

 "My experience with Mormons is that they’ve always been really nice and warm people," Vanderpump Rules cast member and Utah native Katie Maloney told The Daily Dish in December 2020.
 "I had an ex-boyfriend, and he wasn't so much involved in the Church, but his family was and, on Sundays, they have what they call home teachers where they’ll come over and do a lesson for life, whether it’s about relationships or something.
 And you just have lunch with them and talk.
 So, I definitely participated in that a couple times just to, you know, please the parents."